Agent-SAMA: State-Aware Mobile Assistant: Introduction

 Specifically, \tool consists of four phases: 1) \textbf{Planning}: given a task, the \textbf{Planner Agent} decomposes the task into a sequence of subtasks.
 To improve the planning process, \tool generates several candidate plans and applies LLM-as-judges to select the best among all~\cite{gu2025surveyllmasajudge}.
 2) \textbf{Execution}: After planning, \tool guides subtask executions through the collaboration of three agents.
 The \textbf{Screen Parser} extracts structured information from the current UI screen, generating a description of the screen and UI element locations (e.g., buttons).
 The output is passed to the \textbf{State Agent}, which incrementally constructs an FSM in real-time to model the navigation flow by mapping each screen's natural language description to a distinct state and associating user actions with transitions.
 State Agent adds pre- and post-conditions to every state and transition, allowing for better reasoning and verification.
 Finally, the \textbf{Actor Agent} selects and performs the appropriate action (e.g., tapping at a specific button) based on the output from the State Agent.
 3) \textbf{Error Recovery and Verification}: If an unexpected error happens, the \textbf{Reflection Agent} compares the FSM-predicted transition (including post-conditions) against the current screen and uses the FSM to identify a previously verified stable state.
 It then generates a recovery plan to return to that point for retry.
 4) \textbf{Knowledge Retention}: After completing a task, the \textbf{Mentor Agent} stores the constructed FSMs and executed actions in \tool's long-term memory storage to create useful knowledge that can guide future task executions.

-Experimental results show that \tool achieves significant improvement over the state-of-the-art Mobile-Agent-E + Evo~\cite{wang2025mobile} across two challenging cross-app benchmarks~\cite{wang2025mobile, chen2025spabench}.
+Experimental results show that \tool achieves significant improvement over the baseline Mobile-Agent-E+Evo~\cite{wang2025mobile} across two challenging cross-app benchmarks~\cite{wang2025mobile, chen2025spabench} and also achieves a 63.7\% success rate on AndroidWorld~\cite{rawles2025androidworld}.
 On Mobile-Eval-E~\cite{wang2025mobile}, \tool improved the Success Rate by over 12\% compared to the baseline, completing more tasks successfully.
 It also encounters less error during task execution (32 vs. 49) and yet achieves a 4.53\% higher Recovery Success rate.
 The results highlight \tool's ability to detect and recover from execution errors during runtime.
 We observe similar trends on SPA-Bench~\cite{chen2025spabench}, where \tool outperforms the baseline by 5\% in Success Rate and a 13.81\% improvement in Recovery Success rate with less errors (63 vs. 70).
+On AndroidWorld, \tool outperforms several baselines such as Mobile-Eval-E+Evo~\cite{wang2025mobile} and AgentS2~\cite{agashe2025agents2}, indicating its strong performance through stable planning and execution.